JonasGessner/JGProgressView/README.md

 Setup
 =====
-1. Add the `JGprogressView` older to your Project
+1. Add the `JGprogressView` folder to your Project

 2. Add the **QuartzCore** framework to your project.